 The company was initially known as ETHLend, after which it was rebranded as Aave in 2018.
 Before rebranding, the brand generated more than $16 million in an Initial Coin Offering (ICO); at that time, it sold 1 billion units of its native token, LEND.

-Later, in 2020, Aave was relaunched, and LEND was transferred to AAVE coins at 100 LEND tokens per AAVE.
+Later, in 2020, Aave was relaunched as V2 protocol version, and LEND was transferred to AAVE coins at 100 LEND tokens per AAVE.
 Thereby decreasing the total supply of its token to 16 million AAVEs.

 How Does Aave Work

 The value of cryptocurrencies can fluctuate significantly.
 For many, merely storing them in digital wallets doesn't yield any tangible benefits.
 Recognizing this challenge, Aave pioneered a lending mechanism that has since become a beacon in the decentralized finance (DeFi) space.
 With a strong liquidity ratio and healthy collateral spreads, Aathe project ve is certainly making its mark in the space.
 Let’s go through the main features of the protocol.

 Liquidity provision.
 At its core, Aave offers a robust platform where users can step into the shoes of liquidity providers.
 By doing so, they can earn passive income, transforming their static holdings into profit-generating tools.
 Users deposit their cryptocurrencies into liquidity pools, and in return, they earn interest on their holdings.
 This mechanism not only incentivizes saving, but also fuels the DeFi ecosystem by providing necessary liquidity.
 For individuals or entities in need of funds, the project facilitates borrowing from these very pools, creating a symbiotic relationship between lenders and borrowers.